 PARTS LIST

 Once the water heats up it stays relatively hot for a good 16 hours.
-At least warm enough to do some dishes.
-When we take showers we try to do that after it’s been on for a while.
+At least warm enough to do some dishes in the am.

 We typically don’t stay parked for days at a time without driving to trailheads and such so we never have a problem warming it up.
 And when on shore power you of course are golden.